Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Starfield-Nasa-Punk.md

 - 8 Go back to the Wabbajack Main Menu and select Install From Disk
 - 9 Match everything to this (remember the drive letter like K, C, etc should match yours, not mine): Target Modlist = Wabbajack File you got from Nexus or Discord.
 Modlist Installation will be your Install Folder you setup and Downloads will be the Downloads Folder you setup.
 - 10 Start the install. if you don’t have Nexus Premium, then Wabbajack makes you click through each mod. if you do have Nexus Premium, then Wabbajack downloads each mod automatically for you.
 - 11 Wait for the install to finish.
-I advise you to read the Nasa Punk Documentation to know what awaits you!
-Nasa Punk Documentation here: https://docs.google.com/document/d/e/2PACX-1vQINWjsR9EOJ1IiGA_gFaJwR1ZPbHbq_S6uedBOXDbjCafcjnkT4HC-2EPHDE9Dj2wNB4dXGRhrl7vx/pub
+I advise you to read the NASAPUNK Documentation to know what awaits you!
+NASAPUNK Documentation here: https://docs.google.com/document/d/e/2PACX-1vQINWjsR9EOJ1IiGA_gFaJwR1ZPbHbq_S6uedBOXDbjCafcjnkT4HC-2EPHDE9Dj2wNB4dXGRhrl7vx/pub

 # Note: If you encounter any installation errors, please read what the error is on the left-hand side and consult the FAQ, or take a picture of it and send it to the help section of my Discord.

 ## Post Installation Steps

 - 1 Go to Documents\My Games\Starfield and place the StarfieldCustom.ini and prefs ini in there.
 You can get the 2 Ini files on my Nexus Modpage for the List or on my Discord.
 Overwrite if asked.
 PS: Do not use BethPie, it will overwrite the Custom Settings!
-- 2 Launch ModOrganizer.exe in the Star Wars Nasa Punk Install Folder.
+- 2 Launch ModOrganizer.exe in the Starfield NASAPUNK Install Folder.
 You will get a popup asking about nxm links.
 Click Yes.
 - 3 Note: If ModOrganizer.exe is failing to open or is missing, then simply refer to the solutions in my F.A.Q.
 - 4 Make sure if you launch the Game to always use the Launch Button in the top right called SFSE Starfield.
 Without it everything breaks.

 ## In Game Settings

 - 1 Launch the game by selecting SFSE Starfield at the top right side and clicking Run.
 Do not panic if this takes awhile.
 It is normal for it to take a few minutes for the first time.
 If this is a fresh install of Starfield, then I recommend you restart your game after reaching the main menu.
 Otherwise your mods won’t properly load in.
-- 2 After starting a new game, you spawn in Coruscant and choose your starting area and loadout.
-Option 0 of Constellation allows you to go to the Lodge whenever you want to start the main quest.
-Option 1 starts you off at the Lodge.
-Press confirm at the bottom to enter character creation.
+- 2 After starting a new game, you will be asked to Skip the Intro and jump to Char Creation.
+Do not click anythig but the Dialogue in that Sequence.
 - 3 You can skip the Intro to get into Character Creation directly.
 After creating your character, you must save and then fully restart your game.
 Otherwise you will have sound, animation, and texture issues.
 - 4 WARNING WARNING: Do not skip to the Constellation Lodge, it can be problematic and cause random Crashes from going forward.